Student Legal Services at Virginia Tech

 PRE-PAYING MISDEMEANOR TICKETS

-A number of minor misdemeanor offenses, such as public intoxication, don't require you to appear in court.
-Instead, you can just mail your fines and costs to the court and forget about it--almost.
-When you pre-pay a misdemeanor ticket, you are admitting guilt and you will be officially convicted of the charge.
-Most pre-payable misdemeanor convictions don't go on your state criminal record, but the convictions will appear in court and police records--including the Virginia Courts website.
+A number of minor misdemeanor offenses, such as public intoxication, do not require you to appear in court.
+Instead, you can log online and prepay them.
+When you prepay a misdemeanor ticket, you are admitting guilt and you will be officially convicted of the charge.
+Most prepayable misdemeanor convictions don't go on your state criminal record, but the convictions will appear in court and police records, including the Virginia Courts website.
 Once the conviction appears on the internet, you can be sure that the private background investigation companies will have a record of it, which means that potential employers can find out about it even if the conviction doesn't go on your state criminal record.
 For many of these minor offenses, there are alternative pre-judgment sentencing programs that you can opt into.
 In some cases the community service costs more than just paying the fine, (yes, you have to pay to do community service) but the charge will be dismissed if you complete the program and don't have any more violations during an unsupervised probation period (usually 6-12 months).
-If you've got a clean record, it's best to avoid a misdemeanor conviction by going to court and taking the alternative program.

 It is a criminal offense for a person under the age of 21 to use or attempt to use an altered or fake ID or the ID of another person to purchase alcohol.
-(See Virginia Code 4.1-305.)
+(See Virginia Code Section 4.1-305.)
 This offense is a Class 1 misdemeanor, which means that jail time is possible.
-The minimum punishment is a $500 fine or 50 hours of community service plus (either way) suspension of the offender's driver's license for six to twelve months.
-First time offenders might be able to take an alternative, pre-trial program and avoid a conviction and license suspension.
-Alternatively, the police can bring charges under code section 46.2-347, which is only a Class 3 misdemeanor and is punishable by a fine of up to $500 and suspension of the offender's driver's license for one to twelve months; however, the police usually charge under one of the other, harsher, code sections.
+The minimum punishment is a either $500 fine or 50 hours of community service, and suspension of the offender's driver's license for six to twelve months.
+Alternatively, the police can bring charges under VA Code Section 46.2-347, which is a Class 3 misdemeanor and is punishable by a fine of up to $500 and suspension of the offender's driver's license for one to twelve months.

 It is also a criminal offense to obtain, possess, sell, or transfer any document for the purpose of establishing a false status (such as age) or identity for himself or any other person.
 (18.2-204.1) A violation is a Class 1 misdemeanor unless the document is used to purchase a firearm, in which case it is a Class 6 felony.
 Note that it's a violation to give someone your ID so they can prove a false age.